tencent cloud

 ConsumerRecords<String, String> records = consumer.poll(1000);

-// All messages must be consumed before the next poll, and the total duration cannot exceed the timeout interval specified by `SESSION_TIMEOUT_MS_CONFIG`.
+//The data must be consumed before the next poll, and the total time cannot exceed the value of SESSION_TIMEOUT_MS_CONFIG.

 for (ConsumerRecord<String, String> record : records) {